HDR/Burnmaster-Firmware/README.md

 This repository is setup to auto-build the firmware when a commit is made, builds can be found under the [Actions tab](https://github.com/HDR/Burnmaster-Firmware/actions), this makes it really easy to fork this repository and make your own changes without having to download Segger Embedded Studio

+### Known Bugs:
+- The save folder fails to increment, because of this the Burnmaster can only hold a single save of each type.

 This source code is provided directly by funnyplaying, i have nothing to do with the development of the firmware.